dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2935: Reject superiority ideas to promote inclusivity.
+### T2935: Judging cultures as superior or inferior is inaccurate and harmful.

 |Support|
 |---|